 How do we pay you?

-I accept deposits in check or cash form.
+I accept deposits in cash, check or venmo form.
 At completion of the project, I will enclose an invoice that I ask to be paid upon receipt.
 At this time I am unable to accept credit cards for my work.

 I would like to discuss my project with you.
 Can I call or meet with you in person?